mfem/web/src/mesh-format-v1.x.md

 The actual geometry of each element is obtained by extracting the local degrees of freedom from the global *nodes*, expanding them in the corresponding (reference element) finite element basis, and using the resulting polynomial vector field to map the reference element.

-For a discussion of creating the high-order geometry data described below see  [High-Order Mesh Data](high-order-mesh.md).
+For a discussion of creating the high-order geometry data described below, see [High-Order Mesh Data](high-order-mesh.md).

 An example of a first order geometry is given in [Listing 2](#listing-2):